josancamon19/rl/01-huggingface-r1-grpo/readme.md

 | 5    | Iteration   | Repeat the process.
 This cycle continues, allowing the agent to continuously improve its decision-making.                                                                 |

-| Think about learning to ride a bike.
-You might wobble and fall at first (negative reward!).
-But when you manage to balance and pedal smoothly, you feel good (positive reward!).
+> Think about learning to ride a bike.
+You might fall at first (negative reward!).
+But when you manage to balance and pedal smoothly, it works (positive reward!).
 You adjust your actions based on this feedback – leaning slightly, pedaling faster, etc. – until you learn to ride well.
-RL is similar – it’s about learning through interaction and feedback.
+RL is that, learning through interaction and feedback.

+### WHY RL on LLM's

 | Benefit                              | Description                                                                                                                                                                                                                                                          |
 | ------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |